Isaac-onah/Isaac-onah/README.md

 ## I'm a Mobile UI/UX Design and App Developer!!

+- 🌱 I’m currently learning everything Ui/Ux Design and Development(Flutter/ dart and getx) and some backend Technologies 🤣
 - 🔭 I just launched my first Article Series: [Become A Flutter Developer with ease!]!
-- 🌱 I’m currently learning everything Ui/Ux Design and Development 🤣
 - 👯 I’m looking to collaborate with other developers and UI/UX designers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw wireframes and skate / mentor
+- ⚡ Hobbies: I love to draw wireframes and skate / mentor

 ### Connect with me: